Riizade/Homebrew-Garbage/abilities.md

 -----
 **Cost**: 1 ability point

-For the next round, any time your ally would be attacked, you may choose to make yourself the target of the attack instead and gain a +3 bonus to the defense roll.
+You must be in melee range to use this ability.
+You may choose an ally in melee range.
+For the rest of combat, any time your ally would be attacked, you may choose to make yourself the target of the attack instead.
+This effect expires if you are wounded or fall in battle.

 Ferocity
 -----